Siamese Algae Eater

 breeding white clouds for pets or as feeder fish:

-*The aquarium should include a mass of floating plants, such as riccia, elodea, hornwort or naja grass.
+Spawning media: The aquarium should include a mass of floating plants, such as riccia, elodea, hornwort or naja grass for spawning; plastic plants and mops can also be for spawning.
+Hair algae and moss will also work.
 The spawning pairs with go into the plant mass to lay their eggs.
-Which ever plants you use, the mass should be dense.
-Hair algae and moss work as well.
-The use of floating plants will encourage springtails, an excellent white cloud food.
+Whichever plants you use, the mass should be dense.
+The use of floating plants will also encourage springtails, an excellent white cloud food.

-*Choice of substrate isn't critical.
-I have sand in the 44, and the 35 is bare-bottom.
+Substrate choice isn't critical.
 Rooted plants are nice but also not critical.

-*Feeding the babies: a mature tanks with plants and driftwood will host a lot of aufwuchs and microorganisms, ideal 1st food for the minuscule babies.
+Feeding the babies: a mature tanks with plants, hardwood leaves and driftwood will host aufwuchs (biofilm and microorganisms), an ideal first food for the minuscule babies.
 You'll get better survival rates and stronger babies simply by going natural.

-*When you notice free swimming fry, supplement with small amounts of microworm, finely powdered fry food and krill fines.
+When you notice free swimming fry, supplement with small amounts of vinegar eels, finely powdered fry food, krill fines and microworms.
 I also feed frozen rotifers (when available), frozen baby brine shrimp and live young daphnia and copepods.

-*The grow-out tank should also be mature and feature plants and wood.
+If you use a grow-out tank it should also be mature and feature plants, hardwood leaves and wood.
 Raising the temp in the grow out tank to 23C -24C will increase the growth rate.

-*Feeding the adults: yes, I know they're just feeders to most people (too bad, really, as clouds are awesome community fish), but the garbage in/garbage out principle applies.
-Look after your breeding colony as carefully as your trophy fish and you'll get better food fish.
+Feeding the adults: Some breeders who raise white clouds to be feeder fish 'cheap out' on feeding.
+The garbage in/garbage out principle applies.
+Look after your breeding colony as carefully as your expensive trophy fish and you'll get better food fish.
 Feed a good staple flake food, supplemented with micro worms, live and frozen daphnia, live midge larvae, frozen blood worms/larvae, frozen brine shrimp etc.

 *Don't over crowd your breeding colony.
 It stresses the fish and will increase the pollutants in the water.
 If your feeders are infected with bacteria and other pathogens, your trophy fish will eventually get sick, too.